jmankoff/interaction/assignments/menus.md

 start early, and reach out if you find you are spending more than 10 hours.

+If you choose to pursue the extra credit, it will add on an additional 2 hours or so, depending on the scope of your submission.

 The user study will take about the same.
 Your time will include the following:
 Write your consent form using our template and print out (1 hr) recruit, consent and run 4 participants (1-2 hours); Download your